engtuncay/engtuncay.github.io/csharp-dotnet/cst-10-02-methods.md

 A Method (function) is a block of code that has a signature.
 Function is used to execute statements specified in the code block.
 A function consists of the following components:

-➖ Function name: It is a unique name that is used to make Function call.
+➖ Method name: It is a unique name that is used to make Function call.

 ➖ Return type: It is used to specify the data type of function return value.